Meet The Owners

 Becky Moore, CT

 Liz Marvin began her career in Lancaster county as a case worker for the deaf and hard of hearing community in 1999.
 In 2002, her focus shifted to the field of sign language interpreting.
-For the last 15 years, Liz has coordinated interpreters throughout the state, having functioned as director of two agencies before taking a leap of faith and starting her own agency.
+For the last 18 years, Liz has coordinated interpreters throughout the state, having functioned as director of two agencies before taking a leap of faith and starting her own agency.
 Liz has been an advocate for deaf and hard of hearing individuals by providing opportunities for American Sign Language to be introduced in schools and by educating local businesses on how to use an interpreter.
 Liz advocates for businesses to hire deaf and hard of hearing individuals while assisting employers in understanding the Americans with Disabilities Act in order to provide accessibility to the deaf community.
 Additionally, Liz has served on discussion panels for businesses such as Lancaster General Hospital and Hershey Entertainment and Resorts regarding sign language interpreters.
 Liz’s passion for theatrical interpreting led her to volunteer and work collegially with Hershey Theatre, Hershey Stadium, and the Fulton Opera House, in an effort to make performances accessible to the deaf and hard of hearing.
-In 2012, she coordinated ASL interpreted performances of Broadway shows at the Hershey Theatre and for concerts and events at Hersheypark Stadium.
-Liz serves on the board for the Disability Arts Advisory Committee.
-Liz lives and works in Lancaster County with her two children.
+She has coordinated numerous ASL interpreted performances of Broadway shows at the Hershey Theatre and for concerts and events at Hersheypark Stadium.